Diet & Snacking

 A. A healthy diet is a balanced diet that naturally supplies all the nutrients your child needs to grow.
 A balanced diet is one that includes the following major food groups: Fruits, Vegetables, Grains, Meat & Beans, and Milk.

-A. They must have a balanced diet for their teeth to develop properly.
+A. Children must have a balanced diet for their teeth to develop properly.
 They also need a balanced diet for healthy gum tissue around the teeth.
 Equally important, a diet high in certain kinds of carbohydrates, such as sugar and starches, may place your child at extra risk for tooth decay.

 Q. Should my child give up all foods with sugar or starch?

 A. Certainly not!
 Many of these foods provide nutrients your child needs.
 You simply need to select and serve them wisely.
 A food with sugar or starch is safer for teeth if it is eaten with a meal, not as a snack.
-Sticky foods, such as dried fruit or toffee, are not easily washed away from the teeth by saliva, water or milk.
+Sticky foods, such as dried fruit or toffee, are not easily washed away from the teeth by saliva, water, or milk.
 Therefore, they have more cavity-causing potential than foods more rapidly cleared from the teeth.
 Talk to your pediatric dentist about selecting and serving foods that protect your child’s dental health.

 Q. Does a balanced diet assure that my child is getting enough fluoride?

 A. No. A balanced diet does not guarantee the proper amount of fluoride for the development and maintenance of your child’s teeth.
-If you do not live in a fluoridated community or have an ideal amount of naturally occurring fluoride in your well water, your child may need a fluoride supplement during the years of tooth development.
+If you do not live in a fluoridated community or do not have an ideal amount of naturally occurring fluoride in your well water, your child may need fluoride supplements during the years of tooth development.
 Your pediatric dentist can help assess how much supplemental fluoride your child needs, based upon the amount of fluoride in your drinking water and other potential sources of fluoride.